cdapio/cdap/cdap-docs/user-guide/source/tutorials/nytimes-xml.rst

   :align: center
   :class: bordered-image

 You will see that the corresponding column has been highlighted.
-Usin the caret icon next to the column name, select `Keep Selected Columns.`
+Using the caret icon next to the column name, select `Keep Selected Columns.`

 `Keep Selected Columns` is a useful directive because it allows you to drop a large number of columns by only selecting the small subset you are interested in retaining.